-Currently, our activities are centered around the senior population and animation for children aged 0-5 years.
-Through many community consultations, it was voiced that there is a gap in programming for the adult population and youth after school programs.
-Many communities feel the side effects of this often leads to unhealthy behaviors and/or lifestyles, and the Coasters Association shares this concern as well.
+Currently, our activities are centred around the senior population and animation for children aged 0-5 years.
+Through many community consultations, it was voiced that there is a gap in programming for the adult population and after-school youth programs.
+Many communities feel the side effects of this often lead to unhealthy behaviours and lifestyles, and the Coasters Association shares this concern.

 We have identified the importance of our role in resolving this issue.
 We have been to mobilize our networks to continue the conversation around this issue and establish a solution for the population.
-We hope that one day there will be Wellness Centers in each community that offer programming and animation for everyone in the community.
+We hope that there will be Wellness Centers in each community that offers programming and animation for everyone in the community one day.

 Manager of Senior Services

-Jenna Maurice started working with the Coasters Association Inc. on June 7th, 2021, as Lead animator of K.I.D.S summer camp.
+Jenna Maurice started working with the Coasters Association Inc. on June 7th, 2021, as the lead animator of the K.I.D.S summer camp.
 She spent the summer planning, scheduling, and monitoring the camp counsellors with great success!

-On August 31 she was promoted to Manager of Senior Services, managing all the senior animators along the coast from Kegaska to Blanc Sablon, she has a background working with seniors as she has worked in retirement homes in the past which made her realize the needs that aren’t met for the older population.
-Right now, she is planning a Walk for Awareness on October 2nd to bring awareness to mental health.
-Being new to the role she is loving the team she is working with and is very excited to see what the future will bring.
+On August 31st, she was promoted to Manager of Senior Services, managing all the senior animators along the coast from Kegaska to Blanc Sablon.
+She has a background working with seniors as she has worked in retirement homes in the past, which made her realize the needs that aren't met for the older population.
+Being new to the role, she loves the team she is working with and is very excited to see what the future will bring.

-Jenna is fueled by her passion for understanding the needs of others, she considers herself eager to both build on the foundations that the coasters association created and stay in tune with the needs of the older population.
+Jenna is fuelled by her passion for understanding the needs of others.
+She considers herself eager to build on the foundations that the coasters association created and stay in tune with the older population's needs.
 Her determination to turn information into action will be a great asset in her future projects.